VAT Control Statement (ʺVAT Listings e-formʺ)

 - XML structure for submission of VAT Control Statement,

-- instructions to fill in particular sections of the VAT Control Statement and a general overview (.pdf)
+- Guidelines for filling out the VAT Control Statement e-form and general overview

 Possible sanctions (applicable after 1st January 2016):

-If a taxable person registered for VAT does not submit a VAT Control Statement within the due date, the following sanctions will be applied:
+If a taxable person registered for VAT does not submit a VAT Control Statement within the due date, the following sanctions will be applied (Article 101h Section 1(a),(b),(c),(d) of the VAT Act):

 a) 1 000 CZK, if the VAT Control Statement is submitted after the due date without summons from the Tax Administration,